drzunny/labor/README.md

 # About labor
 ---

-**larbo** is a lightweight job service, it try to be as little as possible to influence your server's performance. :)
+**labor** is a lightweight job service, it try to be as little as possible to influence your server's performance. :)

 # Build